Jenny Holzer: Works

 Holzer's initial public works, Truisms (1977–79), are among her best-known.
 They first appeared as anonymous broadsheets that she printed in black italic script in capital letters on white paper and wheat-pasted to buildings, walls and fences in and around Manhattan.
+Holzer developed Truisms by condensing complex theoretical texts into brief statements that she distributed on public posters in Manhattan.
+The project invited viewers to question commonly accepted ideas through simple but provocative phrases.
 These one-liners are a distillation of an erudite reading list from the Whitney Independent Study Program, where she was a student.
 She printed other Truisms on posters, T-shirts and stickers, and carved them into stone benches.
 In late 1980, Holzer's mail art and street leaflets were included in the exhibition Social Strategies by Women Artists at London's Institute of Contemporary Arts, curated by Lucy Lippard.

 In 1981, Holzer initiated the Living series, printed on aluminum and bronze plaques, the presentation format used by medical and government buildings.
 The Living series addressed the necessities of daily life: eating, breathing, sleeping, and human relationships.
 Her bland, short instructions were accompanied by paintings by American artist Peter Nadin, whose portraits of men and women attached to metal posts further articulated the emptiness of both life and message in the information age.